 Treatment for chronic fatigue syndrome focuses on symptom relief.

 - Antidepressants.
 Many people who have chronic fatigue syndrome are also depressed.
 Treating your depression can make it easier for you to cope with the problems associated with chronic fatigue syndrome.
-And low doses of some antidepressants also can help improve sleep and relieve pain.
+Low doses of some antidepressants also can help improve sleep and relieve pain.

 - Sleeping pills.
 If home measures, such as avoiding caffeine, don't help you get better rest at night, your doctor might suggest trying prescription sleep aids.